Antique Sheffield Plate Massive Round Waiter, England, c. 1820s

 The ancient family of Powlett is first recorded as accompanying Jeffrey Plantagenet, Earl of Anjou, third son of Henry II, from France.
 The accumulated titles over the centuries included Duke of Bolton, Marquis of Winchester, Earl of Wiltshire, Baron St. John of Basing and Premier Marquis of England.

 In 1765, the fifth Duke died with only a female heir, who inherited the considerable estates but not the titles.
-Her husband was elevated to the peerage as Baron Bolton and the family seat continued to be Hackwood Park, near Basingstoke, where this tray likely lived (at least for part of it's life).
+Her husband was elevated to the peerage as Baron Bolton and the family seat continued to be Hackwood Park, near Basingstoke, where this tray likely lived (at least for part of its life).

-It bears the arms for the Marquis of Winchester, even though the title had expired.
+It bears the arms of the Marquis of Winchester, even though the title had expired.
 It is not uncommon for later generations to use earlier heraldic devices to symbolize the origin of the funds that paid for the silver (or silver plate) and that would be the situation with this tray.
 The estates of the Marquis of Winchester paid for the tray even though the title no longer existed.

 Hackwood park recently went on the market as the most expensive country estate ever offered.
 (See here.)